A sparse spectral method for fractional differential equations in one-spatial dimension: Introduction

-Equations of the form \cref{eq:fpde} arise in several contexts.
-For instance when $\lambda = \eta = \mu =0$ and $\lambda = 1$, $\eta = \mu =0$ we recover the fractional Poisson and fractional (positive-definite) Helmholtz problem, respectively.
+When $\lambda = \eta = \mu =0$ and $\lambda = 1$, $\eta = \mu =0$ we recover the fractional Poisson and fractional (positive-definite) Helmholtz equations, respectively.
 Such equations have found many uses \cite{Antil2017, Du2019, Hatano1998, Benson2000, Carmichael2015}.
-In particular the fractional Helmholtz equation arises after a backward Euler time discretization of equations such as the fractional heat equation
+In particular the fractional Helmholtz equation arises after a backward Euler time discretization of the fractional heat equation

 In this case, the constant $\lambda = (\Delta t)^{-1}$ is the inverse of the time step size and $\mu= \eta = 0$.
 It also arises in power law absorption \cite{Treeby2010} or during the Newton linearization for nonlocal Burgers-type equations \cite{Baker1996, Cordoba2006}, which have applications for quasi-geostrophic equations \cite{Chae2005}, or fractional porous medium flow \cite{Caffarelli2016}.